 How can I volunteer?

-You will need to fill out either a Youth Volunteer Application Form or a Volunteer Application Form for Adults.
-Minors will also need to have the Reference form filled out by someone who is not a relative.
+You will need to fill out a Volunteer Interest Form online.
+Applicants will also need to have the Reference form filled out by two individuals who are not related to the applicant.
 All adults interested in volunteering must have a background screening.
 The Volunteer program Office will provide additional information regarding the background screening process.

 For more specific information, contact your local branch library or:

 Volunteer Program Specialist